 - the pages accessed and the documents downloaded

-- the internet address of the site from which you linked directly to our site.
+- the internet address of the website from which you linked directly to our website.

 No attempt will be made to identify users or their browsing activities except in the unlikely event of an investigation when a law enforcement agency or other government agency may exercise its legal authority to inspect our internet web server logs.